OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay tuned for our upcoming events/meetups!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 20th January 2025, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup to finalize team projects for this semester.
-We will also be finalizing the new signups for our chapter.
+OWASP NIE Student Chapter conducted its chapter meetup to finalize team projects for this semester.
+We also finalized the new signups for our chapter.

-## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 14th January 2025, 6:30pm IST\